tupol/spark-utils-demos/README.md

 Developers starting up into the [Apache Spark](https://spark.apache.org/) application development in [Scala](https://www.scala-lang.org/).

-Some basic Scala knowledge are required, but nothing too advanced.
+Developers starting up into the Apache Spark application development in Scala.

-Also, basic Apache Spark knowledge is crucial to make sense of this presentation.
+Some basic Scala and Apache Spark knowledge is crucial to make sense of this presentation.

+This article is not meant as a Scala or an Apache Spark tutorial.

 ## spark-utils